 - Our submission manager only accepts one file at a time.
 In order to submit the files separately you must go through the submission process for each piece you wish to submit.
 This allows you to provide each submission with the title of your poem and it allows us to group the submissions more easily and update the submitter about the status of each individual poem.

 - Please only use this form to submit poems.
-For essays, How Poems Work articles, interviews, or book reviews, please email Manahil Bandukwala at email@example.com with a 100-200 word pitch and a brief note about your writing history.
+For How Poems Work articles, interviews, or book reviews, please email Manahil Bandukwala at email@example.com with a 100-200 word pitch and a brief note about your writing history.
+We have reached our capacity for essays and are no longer accepting pitches at this time.

 About our Guest Editor: